Everything You Need to Know About Hurricane Damage Insurance Claims

 4. Prepare for a Higher Deductible with Hurricane Damage: An average home insurance policy has a deductible of around $500.
 Hurricane insurance, however, has a much higher deductible.
 In many cases, hurricane insurance deductibles are based on a percentage of the total claim.
 You may need to pay 2% to 5% of your coverage amount before receiving a hurricane insurance payout.

-5. Consider Hiring a Public Adjuster for Hurricane Damage Insurance Claims: Most property owners have never heard of a Public Adjuster, and many who have are often asking if they should use a Public Insurance Adjuster after hurricane damage.
-A Public Adjuster is an insurance industry professional on your side that specializes in property damage insurance claims.
-Public Adjusters are dedicated to properly managing your insurance claim from beginning to end.
-A good Public Adjuster helps with every aspect of your claim, negotiating with the insurance industry on your behalf to simplify the claim process and obtain an honest, justified claim settlement.
+5. Consider Hiring a Public Adjuster for Hurricane Damage Insurance Claims: Most property owners have never heard of a public adjuster, and many who have are often asking if they should use a public insurance adjuster after hurricane damage.
+A public adjuster is an insurance industry professional on your side that specializes in property damage insurance claims.
+Public adjusters are dedicated to properly managing your insurance claim from beginning to end.
+A good public adjuster helps with every aspect of your claim, negotiating with the insurance industry on your behalf to simplify the claim process and obtain an honest, justified claim settlement.
 Hurricane insurance claims can be complicated.
-With that complication and widespread damage comes increased chances for claims to be delayed, underpaid or denied.
+The more complicated a claim is, the greater the chances of delays, underpayments, and denials.

-Public adjusters provide expert help with hurricane claims while ensuring you receive fair treatment and your damage is covered under the terms of your insurance policy – so that you can make the necessary repairs to recover from a loss.
+Public adjusters provide expert help with hurricane claims while ensuring you receive fair treatment and your damage is covered under the terms of your insurance policy.
+For many homeowners, it’s in their best interest to hire a public adjuster.

 Final Advice on Hurricane Insurance Claims